Singaporean Treasury 2-year

 Singapore Treasury 2-Year bond decreases [Implied Yield 1.273%] 17 August, 2017

 Singapore Treasury 2-Year bond has decreased 4.0c (or 0.04%) from its last trading session of August 16, 2017 to close at SGD102.16.
 It fell for a third day on Thursday bringing its three-day fall to 12.0c or 0.1%.
 The bond matures in 1 year and 1 month; its yield to maturity has (YTM) increased by 2.0 basis points from 1.25% to 1.273%.

 |Price Change %||0.04||0.1||0.3||0.51||2.71|

 SINGAPORE 2-YEAR BEARISH SIGNALS

-+ The price decreased 0.1% in the last month.
++ The price decreased 0.1% in the last week and 0.3% in the last month.

 |Description||Value||Rank In Market|